oceanprotocol/docs/content/tutorials/token-bridge.md

 ---
 title: Transfer Ocean Tokens between Networks
-description: How to use the token bridge to transfer Ocean Tokens from the Ethereum Mainnet to the Ocean Production Network.
+description: How to use the token bridge to transfer Ocean Tokens from the Ethereum Mainnet to the Pacific Network.
 ---

 TODO: All images here are placeholders for now.
 Replace them with images showing the Ocean-specific token bridge UI.

 ## Introduction

-There is a token bridge between the Ethereum Mainnet and the Ocean Production Network.
+There is a token bridge between the Ethereum Mainnet and [the Pacific Network](/concepts/pacific-network/).
 It's based on [the TokenBridge by POA Network](https://medium.com/poa-network/introducing-the-erc20-to-erc20-tokenbridge-ce266cc1a2d0) (the company).
-This tutorial shows how you can use the token bridge to transfer Ocean Tokens (OCEAN) from the Ethereum Mainnet to the Ocean Production Network.
+This tutorial shows how you can use the token bridge to transfer Ocean Tokens (OCEAN) from the Ethereum Mainnet to the Pacific Network.

 ## WARNING

-**Please Note: At the time of writing, if you transfer your Ocean Tokens to the Ocean Production Network, then you are putting your Ocean Tokens at risk.**
+**Please Note: At the time of writing, if you transfer your Ocean Tokens to the Pacific Network, then you are putting your Ocean Tokens at risk.**

 ## Using the Token Bridge